by George Sidney Hurd

 “But in accordance with your hardness and your impenitent heart you are treasuring up for yourself wrath in the day of wrath and revelation of the righteous judgment of God, 6 who will render to each one according to his deeds.”
 (Rom 2:5-6)

-So here we see that, although God doesn’t always act in wrath, swiftly judging sin during one’s lifetime, as He sometimes does when He as the Judge of the Earth deems it to be necessary, as in the case of Pharaoh’s army being drowned in the sea, or Ananias and Saphira, setting them forth as an example, etc. His wrath against all unrepentant sin is accumulating or being treasured up for the final Judgment or the day of wrath.
+So here we see that, although God doesn’t always act in wrath, swiftly judging sin during one’s lifetime, as He sometimes does when He as the Judge of the Earth deems it to be necessary, as in the case of Pharaoh’s army being drowned in the sea, or Ananias and Saphira being struck dead, setting them forth as an example, etc., His wrath against all unrepentant sin is accumulating or being treasured up for the final Judgment or the day of wrath.

-Indeed, all will eventually be effectually drawn to Christ and will be saved.
-(Jn 12:32) In the end all will have believed, bowing the knee to Him and confessing Him as Lord.
-(Phil 2:10) All will finally be included in the new creation.
-(2Cor 5:17, cf. Rev 21:5; Eph 1:10) However, according to Jesus Himself, until the moment of one’s visitation comes and he believes, that person stands condemned before God.
-(Jn 3:18)
+Indeed, all will eventually be effectually drawn to Christ and saved (Jn 12:32).
+In the end all will have believed, bowing the knee to Him and confessing Him as Lord (Phil 2:10).
+All will finally be included in the new creation (2Cor 5:17, cf. Rev 21:5; Eph 1:10).
+However, according to Jesus Himself, until the moment of one’s visitation comes and they believe, they stand condemned before God (Jn 3:18).